-- \ comprehensive knowledge of statutory requirements relevant to the work; - \ detailed knowledge of organisation activities, programmes, policies and of the role, structure and services of the organisation; - sound specialised knowledge.
+- Comprehensive knowledge of statutory requirements relevant to the work; - Detailed knowledge of organisation activities, programmes, policies and of the role, structure and services of the organisation; - Sound specialised knowledge; - Extensive understanding of legal obligations in relation to client issues and capacity to manage potential conflicts of interest and to integrate service delivery and statutory requirements; - Ability to apply theory based policies to develop procedures consistent with workplace and programme requirements.

-- \ Responsibility for a range of functions within the organisation requiring a high level of knowledge and skills. - \ Undertake responsibility for a moderately complex project, including planning, coordination, implementation and administration. - Undertake a minor phase of a broad or more complex specialised assignment.
+- Exercise responsibility for a range of functions within the organisation requiring a high level of knowledge and skills. - Undertake responsibility for a moderately complex project, including planning, coordination, implementation and administration. - Undertake a minor phase of a broad or more complex specialised assignment. - Assist with the preparation of, or prepare organisation or programme budgets in liaison with management. - Set priorities and monitor workflow in the areas of responsibility. - Provide specialist advice to employees classified at lower levels. - Operate as a specialist employee in the relevant discipline where decisions made and taken rest with the employees without reference to a higher classified employee. - Recruit, train, co-ordinate volunteers in a number of programmes. - Plan, develop, co-ordinate and administer the operation of a service with a range of related programmes, including financial management and reporting. - May be required to participate in the recruitment and selection of staff. - Collaborate with employees of own and other agencies in the development and implementation of assessment and intervention strategies and services.

-- \ Assist with the preparation of, or prepare organisation or programme budgets in liaison with management. - \ Set priorities and monitor workflow in the areas of responsibility. - \ Provide specialist advice to employees classified at lower levels. - \ Operate as a specialist officer in the relevant discipline where decisions made and taken rest with the employees without reference to a higher classified employee. - \ Recruit, train, co-ordinate volunteers in a number of programmes. - \ Plan, develop, co-ordinate and administer the operation of a service with a range of related programmes, including financial management and reporting. - \ May be required to participate in the recruitment and selection of staff. - \ Where the prime responsibility lies in specialist services, employees at this level would undertake at least some of the following: - under limited direction, undertake a variety of tasks of a specialised, novel, complex and/or critical nature; - provide reports on progress of programme activities including recommendations; - exercise specialised judgement; - carry out planning studies or research for particular projects including aspects of design, formulation of policy, implementation of procedures and presentation; - exercise a high level of interpersonal skills in dealing with the public and other organisations; - plan, develop, implement and/or operate a community service organisation within limits of responsibility and skills.
+- Design, develop, implement, monitor and evaluate early intervention strategies. - Identify and respond to complex client issues and needs, which may include hostile, aggressive or involuntary clients. - Participate (internally and with other agencies and organisations) in the development, implementation or review of protocols and inter-service agreements. - Represent the organisation or service in consultative committees, working parties or reference groups, interagency and community sector-government negotiations; including the development of protocols, inter-service agreements, government policies and departmental strategies, and the development of industry/sector policy and standards. - Work within a complex risk assessment framework. - Where the prime responsibility lies in specialist services, employees at this level would undertake at least some of the following: - under limited direction, undertake a variety of tasks of a specialised, novel, complex and/or critical nature; - provide reports on progress of programme activities including recommendations; - exercise specialised judgment; - carry out planning studies or research for particular projects including aspects of design, formulation of policy, implementation of procedures and presentation; - exercise a high level of interpersonal skills in dealing with the public and other organisations; - Plan, develop, implement and/or operate a community service organisation within limits of responsibility and skills. - Where the position has significant co-ordination/management functions the employee may be required to: - Contribute to the development of governmental policies and strategies; - Facilitate change processes; and ensure compliance with internal and external standards and statutory obligations.